mongodb/mongo-cxx-driver/etc/releasing.md

 Click `Edit` on the hook for `https://githook.mongodb.com/`.

-Add the branch to the `Payload URL`.
+Add the new release branch to the `Payload URL`.
+Remove unmaintained release branches.

 ### Pre-Release Changes PR